 Initially, region theory focused on synthesis.
 We require the input and the behavior of the resulting Petri net to be equivalent.
 Recently, region-based research started to focus on process mining as well where the goal is not to create an equivalent model but to infer new knowledge from the input.
 Process mining examines observed behavior rather than assuming a complete description in terms of a transition system or prefix-closed language.
 For this reason, one needs to deal with new problems such as noise and incompleteness.
 Equivalence notions are replaced by trade-offs between fitness, simplicity, precision, and generalization.
 A model with good fitness allows for most of the behavior seen in the event log.
-A model that does not qeneralize is "overfitting".
+A model that does not generalize is "overfitting".
 Overfitting is the problem that a very specific model is generated whereas it is obvious that the log only holds example behavior.
 A model that allows for "too much behavior" lacks precision.
 Simplicity is related to Occam's Razor which states that "one should not increase, beyond what is necessary, the number of entities required to explain anything".
 Following this principle, we look for the simplest process model that can explain what was observed in the event log.
 Process discovery from event logs is very challenging because of these and many other trade-offs.
 Clearly, there are many theoretical process-mining challenges with a high practical relevance that need to be addressed urgently.

 All these challenges and opportunities are the motivation for organizing the Algorithms & Theories for the Analysis of Event Data (ATAED) workshop.
 The workshop first took place in Brussels in 2015 as a succession of the Applications of Region Theory (ART) workshop series.
-The second workshop took place in Toruń and the third in Zaragoza.
+From there on, the workshop moved to Toruń (2016), Zaragoza (2017) and Bratislava (2018).
 After the success of these workshops, it is only natural to bring together researchers working on region-based synthesis and process mining again.

-The ATAED'2018 workshop took place in Bratislava on June 25, 2018 and was a satellite event of both the 39th International Conference on Application and Theory of Petri Nets and Concurrency (Petri Nets 2018) and the 18th International Conference on Application of Concurrency to System Design (ACSD 2018).
-Papers related to process mining, region theory and other synthesis techniques were presented at ATAED'2018.
+The ATAED'2019 workshop took place in Aachen on June 25, 2019 and was a satellite event of both the 40th International Conference on Application and Theory of Petri Nets and Concurrency (Petri Nets 2019) and the 19th International Conference on Application of Concurrency to System Design (ACSD 2019).
+This year, the workshop is also co-located with the 1st International Conference on Process Mining (ICPM 2019).

+Papers related to process mining, region theory and other synthesis techniques were presented at ATAED'2019.
 These techniques have in common that "lower level" behavioral descriptions (event logs, partial languages, transition systems, etc.) are used to create "higher level" process models (e.g., various classes of Petri nets, BPMN, or UML activity diagrams).
 In fact, all techniques that aim at learning or checking concurrent behavior from transition systems, runs, or event logs were welcomed.
 The workshop was supported by the IEEE Task Force on Process Mining (www.win.tue.nl/ieeetfpm/).

-After a careful reviewing process, seven papers were accepted for the workshop.
-Overall, the quality of the submitted papers was good and most submissions matched the workshop goals very well.
+After a careful reviewing process, six papers were accepted for the workshop.
 We thank the reviewers for providing the authors with valuable and constructive feedback.
-Moreover, we were honored that Stefanie Rinderle-Ma was willing to give an invited talk on "Challenges in Business Process Intelligence: Compliance, Collaboration, and Change".
-We thank Stefanie, the authors, and the presenters for their wonderful contributions.
+Moreover, we were honored that Wolfgang Reisig was willing to give an invited talk on "How to analyze BIG systems?".
+We thank Wolfgang, the authors, and the presenters for their wonderful contributions.